Warhammer 40,000: Dawn of War 3

 - 10 % negative mentions

-The story in "Dawn of War III" has received mixed reviews, with many players finding it lacking compared to its predecessors.
-Critics note that the campaign's structure, which forces players to switch between factions for each mission, detracts from character development and immersion, making it difficult to connect with any single storyline.
-While some appreciate the attempt to weave a narrative involving multiple factions, others feel it results in a disjointed experience with a predictable plot that fails to capture the depth and engagement of earlier titles in the series.
+The story in "Dawn of War III" has received mixed reviews, with many players finding it predictable and lacking depth compared to its predecessors.
+The campaign's structure, which forces players to switch between factions (Space Marines, Orks, and Eldar) for each mission, detracts from character development and immersion, leading to a disjointed narrative experience.
+While some appreciate the attempt to weave a cohesive story across multiple perspectives, others criticize it as a glorified tutorial for multiplayer, with missions that often feel tedious and repetitive.

 “The game's story is simplistic, which can be fine for games like these, but it is delivered in horribly stilted cutscenes and is paced like a first draft.”

-“The campaign splits you up among the three races which, for what it's worth, is a nice touch to make sure you get to play everybody, but it makes the story feel extremely disconnected and hard to follow when all three factions want the same thing for completely different reasons.”
+“The campaign splits you up among the 3 races which, for what it's worth, is a nice touch to make sure you get to play everybody, but it makes the story feel extremely disconnected and hard to follow when all 3 factions want the same thing for completely different reasons.”

 “The story lacks the compelling urgency and emotional weight that once propelled us through the epic sagas of previous titles.”